+AOK PLUS.
 As confounders we considered age and sex as well as socioeconomic status, which was indirectly inferred by socioeconomic characteristics of the living environment and access to health care using external databases.
-Detailed description can be found in the Supplementary Methods.
+Detailed description can be found in the Supplementary Methods online.

-Statistical models were adjusted for sex, age, smoking habit, educational attainment, alcohol intake, physical activity and medication for antihypertensive, antidiabetic or lipid reducing treatment.
+KORA F4.
+Statistical models were adjusted for sex, age, smoking habit, educational attainment, alcohol intake, physical activity, and medication for antihypertensive, antidiabetic, or lipid-reducing treatment.
 More details on categorization can be found in the Supplementary Methods.

-As confounders, age, sex parental education and passive smoking exposure were considered.
+GINIplus and LISAplus.
+As confounders, age, sex parental education, and passive smoking exposure were considered.
 Detailed description of categorization can be found in the Supplementary Methods.